Purva-Maurya/LLM-inference-engine/README.md

 # TERA - Transformer Engine for Rapid Autoregression.

-###A lightweight LLM inference engine built from scratch for autoregressive text generation.

 A GPT-2 inference engine built entirely from raw weight tensors — no `model.generate()`, no `nn.MultiheadAttention`, no high-level shortcuts.
 Every component (embeddings, attention, sampling, caching, batching, memory paging) is implemented and verified by hand, then benchmarked for real performance gains.